How does Hoshin Kanri compare against the ever-prevalent 4DX and MBO strategic methodologies? We explore this and much more in this blog...

 Strategy Execution is all the rage right now.
-Some of us our rushing to put brand new strategies into action in record time; others are using the pandemic to reevaluate and adjust their organization’s Strategy Execution processes.
+Some of us are rushing to put brand new strategies into action in record time; others are using the pandemic to reevaluate and adjust their organization’s Strategy Execution processes.

 We all feel the urgent need to get the right results fast.

 The good news is that you don’t have to reinvent the wheel: great Strategy Execution techniques have been around for decades.

 However, you do need to know the advantages and disadvantages of the different approaches, and then determine how best to apply them to your situation.